TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 features
 --------

-Activate features for extbase or a specific plugin.
+Activate features for Extbase or a specific plugin.

 ``features.skipDefaultArguments``
 	Skip default arguments in URLs.
 If a link to the default controller or action